HFrajacomo/Draconic-Revolution/README.md

 ### Feeling

-Describing the feeling of what a game should be is always difficult.
-Especially when given the freedom aspect of Draconic Revolution.
+Describing the feeling of a game is always difficult, specially when given the freedom aspect of Draconic Revolution.
 The game systems are being crafted in a way to accomodate all possible playstyles.

 For a more active combat playstyle we have Action RPG type of battles, where combat happens in real time and the user has first and third person control of their own character.
 The player has a battle hotbar to keep their combat skills in place for quick access in combat.

 For more of an exploration playstyle, we have plenty skills that add mobility to the character, as well as riding animals and crafting vehicle-like items.
 We also have completely destructible worlds, an entirely procedurally generated environment and quests everywhere.

-For a more chill experience, we have cities in which players can chose to settle in and build farms or live off of their skill set for crafting and selling items.
+For a more chill experience, we have cities in which players can choose to settle in and build farms or live off of their skill set for crafting and selling items.

 ![](/RepoImages/a8.png)